-Sardine (or pilchard) fishing has been a way of life in Cornwall for hundreds of years.
-This commission for Waitrose magazine covered the state of the industry and its past, present and future.
+Cornish sardines (otherwise known as pilchards) have been fished in Cornwall for hundreds of years.
+This commission for Waitrose Magazine covered the state of the industry and its past, present and future.

 It’s half an hour after dusk, somewhere out in the middle of Mount’s Bay, but for fisherman Peter Bullock, the evening’s work is just beginning.